schell/mod/README.md

 mod
 =======
-A function for defining and loading external js sources/modules.
+A function for defining and loading external js sources/modules from a browser.
 It serves the same purpose as other popular client-side include systems, but aims to be small and easy to understand.

 Use
 ---